Intent

 At St Patrick’s, we aim to offer a relevant, broad, vibrant, and ambitious Modern Foreign Language curriculum which build knowledge, understanding and application progressively throughout the Primary phase.
 We believe that learning a second language provides pupils with the opportunity to explore relationships between language and identity and develops a deeper understanding of other cultures and the world they live in.

 Our MFL curriculum is designed to enable children to use and apply their learning in a variety of contexts, laying down solid foundations for future language learning and also helping children improve their overall attainment in other subjects.
-Our ultimate aim is to inspire children to continue studying languages beyond Key Stage 2.
+Our ultimate aim is to inspire children to provide children with sound introduction to MFL in Key Stage 1 and continue studying languages beyond Key Stage 2.

 Implementation

+We use Language Angels as the framework for our MFL planning and have collaboratively evaluated the curriculum as MFL leaders across the MAC to ensure that it fulfils the National Curriculum.
 To ensure high standards of teaching and learning in MFL, we implement a curriculum that is progressive throughout Key Stage Two.
 MFL will be taught through explicit modelling, resources and prior knowledge being built on.
-At St Patrick’s we follow the CGP Salut scheme which covers all National Curriculum requirements and ensures students listen, speak, read and write in the target language.
-This will progressively develop pupil skills in a foreign language through regularly taught and well-planned weekly lessons in KS2.
 Pupils will build on previous knowledge gradually as their foreign language lessons continue to revise and consolidate previously learnt language whilst building on all four language skills: listening, speaking, reading and writing.
 The language skills are developed through a multi-sensory approach such as rhymes, songs, stories and repetition.
-In Upper Key Stage Two, children begin to develop their understanding of grammar in another language.
+In addition, each year we celebrate Bastille day where children are immersed in the French culture, which is celebrated as a school community.
+We are fortunate to have a rich diversity in the cultures of our children and families which is evident during our celebration of Mother Language Day.
+The children not only celebrate and share their own cultures but also learn about other cultures and celebrate the beauty of our diversity.

 Impact